Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models

 The choice of hyperparameters often exerts substantial influence on segmentation performance.
 Here we quantitatively examine how the choice of cross-attention layers and attention heads may change the segmentation mIoU on COCO Stuff.
 Tab. \ref{tab:hyperparameter sensitivity} shows the results obtained from the average cross-attention maps over all heads in each layer and those from different attention heads.

 We make the following observations.
 First, different layers and heads have drastic performance differences.
-Layer 12 achieves a meager 5.8 whereas Layer 9 achieves 25.8.
-Within all heads of Layer 8, the worse performance is 3.8 but the best is 29.6.
-This suggests substantial functional differentiation of the layers and the heads, and making the right choice is key to accuracy.
-Second, the random search using the proposed reward function correctly identifies the best layer-head combination, even though Layer 8 is not the best layer based on average head performance.
-This indicates the effectiveness of our method.
+The best-to-worst difference among all layers is 24.4, and that among heads in Layer 8 is 30.3, underscoring the importance of hyperparameter tuning.
+Second, the random search using the proposed reward function correctly identifies the best layer-head combination This indicates the effectiveness of our method.